WENDY LANG, SENIOR ADVISOR FOR POLICY AND RESEARCH

 During Ricks tenure at Peoples Gas and the UWUA, he founded the Utility Workers Military Assistance Program (UMAP) in 2011 in partnership with Peoples Gas Executive Team.
 This workforce development program has served and graduated over 1000 veterans across the United States and is proudly installed in three of the nation’s largest utility providers in Illinois, Michigan, and California.

 Throughout his career, Rick has been recognized for his commitment and expertise in serving veterans and his families.
-His numerous civic awards include Dixon Center’s Michael “Mick” Yauger Point Man Award, Helmets to Hardhats Veterans in Excellence Award, and the American Legion Workforce Development Award,
+His numerous civic awards include Dixon Center’s Michael “Mick” Yauger Point Man Award, Helmets to Hardhats Veterans in Excellence Award, and the American Legion Workforce Development Award.

 Rick is a graduate of the Labor Resident Arbitration and Advocacy Academy, as well as Cornell University’s prestigious NLLI program.
 Rick is a retired committee member for Veterans in Energy, the Committee for Veterans in Workforce Innovation, and is chair of the Workforce Development Subcommittee for the AFL-CIO’s Union Veterans Council.
-Rick continues his passion for working in the veteran community with his new role, aiding Dixon Center in its mission to assist individuals, organizations, and communities integrate veterans and their families into their existing programs.

 ANTHONY PAOLINO, SENIOR ADVISOR FOR STRATEGIC PARTNERSHIPS AND INNOVATION